matis-io/Traktor-2-Playlist/README.md

 ## Modifications in traktor2playlistMac

 - File Path Separators: Updated the script to use forward slashes `/` instead of backslashes `\` to ensure compatibility with macOS file system conventions.
-- Playlist Naming Convention: Enhanced the naming convention of playlists by including the parent folder's name as a prefix to each playlist name.
-This change aids in organizing and identifying playlists more effectively.
+- Playlist Naming Convention: Changed the naming convention of playlists by including the parent folder's name as a prefix to each playlist name.

 Original readme:
 # traktor-2-playlist